m4ce/zabbix-mysql/README.md

 password=<your_password>
 ```

-When it comes to slave monitoring, you would need to make sure that the following environment variables are defined in <b>mysql.cfg</b> in the same directory where the plugins gets installed.
+When it comes to slave monitoring, you would need to make sure that the following environment variables are defined in **mysql.cfg** in the same directory where the plugins gets installed.

 ```
 export MYSQL_MASTER_HOST="<master_host>"